 On September 13, 2001 the Minister of Health confirmed the government’s intention to proceed with the development of new environmental legislation for all products regulated under the Food and Drugs Act (F&DA), as these substances would no longer be exempt from the requirements of the Canadian Environmental Protection Act, 1999 (CEPA).
 These new Environmental Assessment Regulations (EAR) will address the unique properties of these substances and, accordingly, are anticipated to have lower notification trigger levels than chemical substances which are currently notifiable under the New Substances Notification Regulations (NSNR).

-The Revised ICL is a policy-driven inventory that provides a guidepost to improve the understanding of “new” versus “existing” for F&DA-regulated substances in Canada.
-Listing on the ICL is a way to recognize that these substances were placed into Canadian commerce in compliance with the Regulations at that time but that they do not meet the timeline eligibility to be grandfathered onto the DSL.
-Substances listed on the Revised ICL should not experience market interruption in order to comply with the NSNR of CEPA or the pending EAR being developed to specifically address F&DA substances.
-It is anticipated, however, that a priority assessment program may eventually be developed (either inside or apart from the EAR) to manage any risk that may be associated with substances on this list.
-The original ICL contained approximately 9000 substances found in pharmaceuticals, veterinary drugs, biologics and generic therapies, cosmetics, medical devices and food additives.
+The R-ICL is a policy-driven inventory that provides a guidepost to improve the understanding of “new” versus “existing” for F&DA-regulated substances in Canada.
+The list is a way to recognize that these substances were placed into Canadian commerce in compliance with the regulations at that time but do not meet the timeline eligibility to be grandfathered onto the statutory Domestic Substances List.
+Substances listed on the Revised ICL should not experience market interruption in order to comply with the New Substance Notification Regulations (NSNR) of CEPA or the pending Environmental Assessment Regulations (EAR) being developed to specifically address F&DA substances.
+A priority assessment program is being developed (either inside or apart from the EAR) to manage any risk that may be associated with substances on this list.